Skip to Main Content

 Resources

 The ATLA Religion database is the premiere religion database offered through Squires Library and offers several valuable tools that will enhance your research process.
-See the list below to view each tool individually or scroll through the list of instructions to view all.
+See the list below to view each tool individually.

 Use the multiple search boxes in the ATLA Religion Database to create a search strategy and search for multiple terms that describe your search topic.
 Watch the instructional video below to see how to complete an Advanced Search.